BrijeshRakhasiya/Trip-Planner-Agent/README.md

 - Full output: Enabled
 - Delegation: Disabled (agents work independently)

-## Troubleshooting
+## 🧯 Troubleshooting

 - Ensure Ollama is running before starting the application
 - Check that the Llama 3.2 model is downloaded
 - Verify all dependencies are installed
-- For web search issues, ensure internet connectivity
+- 🌐 For web search issues, ensure internet connectivity

-## Future Enhancements
+## 🌟 Future Enhancements

 - Support for multiple LLMs
 - Integration with booking APIs
-- Mobile app version
 - Multi-language interface
 - Real-time flight/hotel pricing

-## License
+## 📄 License

-This project is for educational purposes.
-Please check individual library licenses for commercial use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙋‍♂️ Author

+**Brijesh Rakhasiya**
+AI/ML Engineer · Data Scientist · Problem Solver

+---

+**👨‍💻 Developed by Brijesh Rakhasiya**